abel1502/mipt-kp-master/README.md

-# mipt-kp-m-test
+# mipt-kp-master
-My solution to the test assignment set by my supervisor for my Master's diploma.
+My Master's diploma project at CyberProtect

-The task is to create snapshots of azure blob storage items and download them.
+The goal is to implement efficient backups of azure blob storage.